isaacimholt/SWAPI-ETL/README.md

 Data is first acquired through asyncio-based aiohttp with a configurable limit on max connections, then normalized & validated by way of the pydantic library.
 Additional data (such as species) is memoized using an asyncio-compatible LRU cache.
 We then process the data using a heap queue to avoid keeping unnecessary data in memory.
-Pandas is used to export the data to csv (possible improvement: if we don't need the csv file we should avoid writing to disk), and finally we send it to HTTPBin.
+Pandas is used to export the data to csv string, and finally we send it to HTTPBin.

 Special care was made to treat this as a "production-grade" project, with all settings configurable from environment variables, retry logic using the tenacity library, and double layer dependency management (in setup.py and